dbca-wa/sdis/docs/source/quickstart.rst

 * On the second screen, enter as many user details as you can and click Save Changes.
 * External colleagues can be natural persons or groups/organisations.
 Choose to "Show as Group" accordingly.
+* External colleagues will not show up on the team list in the ARAR or on the project overview page.
+They are however useful to list on the project, as they are real persons interacting directly with the project.

 Now the new user can be added to project teams or project roles.